stat545ubc-2021/mda-HarshSharma/MDA1.md

 1.  *cancer\_sample*
 2.  *parking\_meter*

-I have chosen the above due to the dataset being highly numerical values.
+I have chosen the above due to the datasets containing a significant portion as numerical values.
 The parking\_meter does have significant textual data such as ‘2 Hr’ but it can easily be converted to numerical value by truncating the ‘Hr’.
 Other textual data, such as geographical area, can be easily one hot encoded.
 Translating to numerical data will allow more detailed analysis and also allow wider plotting options which is focus of this exercise.

 Further, both have a personal appeal to me.
-Cancer\_sample dataset is very interesting as it provides actual medical data.
+Cancer\_sample dataset is very interesting as it provides actual medical data, which is difficult to obtain.
 Parking\_meters data set is also very interesting given my work in regional transportation analysis.

 ## Task 1.4: Final Dataset Selection